 In early September of ’09, Morrison would hold WWE gold again as he defeated Rey Mysterio to win the Intercontinental Championship.
 After some excellent matches with Dolph Ziggler, Morrison retaining the title in each, this set up a contest against his former partner, The Miz.

 At the aptly named “Bragging Rights” pay-per-view, representatives of Raw and SmackDown would face off for just that: the brand bragging rights.
 As Intercontinental Champion on SmackDown, Morrison would square off against whoever held the Raw secondary title, the US Championship.
-That was in the possession of The Miz, which set up an interesting contest between the two former allies and first real meeting since Miz attacked Morrison after the draft.
+That was in possession of The Miz, which set up an interesting contest between the two former allies and first real meeting since Miz attacked Morrison after the draft.

-Watch: John Morrison vs The Miz at WWE Bragging Rights 2009
+Watch: John Morrison vs. The Miz at WWE Bragging Rights 2009

 Morrison returned to the blue brand with his championship in a slightly disappointing match and neither title on the line.
 The Miz was ultimately victorious.
 This rivalry between the two brands and two former partners continued to Survivor Series that year, as “Team Miz” defeated “Team Morrison” in a traditional Survivor Series elimination match.